u-boot/u-boot/doc/usage/fit/signature.rst

 Testing
 -------

-An easy way to test signing and verification is to use the test script provided in test/vboot/vboot_test.sh.
+An easy way to test signing and verification is to use the vboot tests provided in the pytest suite.
 This uses sandbox (a special version of U-Boot which runs under Linux) to show the operation of a 'bootm' command loading and verifying images.

 A sample run is show below::

-    $ make O=sandbox sandbox_config
-    $ make O=sandbox
-    $ O=sandbox ./test/vboot/vboot_test.sh
+    $ ./test/py/test.py --bd sandbox --build -k vboot

 Simple Verified Boot Test